Science Friday’s Second Life: The Voyage Home

 JIM HALPERT: Oh, it has losers.

-DANIEL PETERSCHMIDT: Mean dig aside, Dwight wasn’t alone in loving Second Life.
+D PETERSCHMIDT: Mean dig aside, Dwight wasn’t alone in loving Second Life.
 A little over a decade ago, Science Friday was pretty excited about it too.
 So excited that we started our very own Second Life community in 2007.